Needing something delicious to serve on your table super FAST?

 - Add the tomato paste.

 - Add water at least double the amount of the tomato paste. . . at first.
 We usually add more water as we go so that there’s more of soupy-broth consistency that we prefer.
 This is not a stew, so you don’t want it too thick.
-Plus you don’t want the tomato paste too be overpowering.
-You’ll know how you like it your consistency after playing with it.
+Plus you don’t want the tomato paste to be overpowering.
+You’ll know how you like your consistency after playing with it.

 - Turn the Instant Pot on the “Soup” setting for 30 minutes, place the lid on securely and allow the Pot to do its thing.

-- ** Add more water to the Pot if you see that it is necessary after the beans have soaked up some of the water.
+- ** Add more water to the Instant Pot if you see that it is necessary after the beans have soaked up some of the water.

 - Once the pressure is released, carefully open the lid “away from you” and add 2 – 3 cups of dried pasta (using the shape of your choice).
 Traditionally ditalini are used, but you can also use mini farfalle, mini shells, or broken up spaghetti noodles.
 The only thing to consider is that you use a smaller pasta shape.